Tanya Chua

 Tanya Chua Chian Ya (born 28 January 1975) is a Singaporean singer-songwriter.
 She launched her singing career by releasing her debut studio album Bored in 1997.
 She was part of the trio that sang "Moments of Magic" (1999), Singapore's official millennium song.
 Her albums, Amphibian (2005), Goodbye & Hello (2007), Sing It Out of Love (2011) and Depart (2021), each won her a Golden Melody Award for Best Mandarin Female Singer award.

-A veteran in the industry with a career spanning more than two decades, Chua is the first and only person to win the Best Mandarin Female Singer award four times at the Golden Melody Awards, and has achieved popularity in Greater China and among the Chinese-speaking world.
+With a career spanning more than two decades, Chua is the only person to win the Best Mandarin Female Singer award four times at the Golden Melody Awards, and has achieved popularity in Greater China and among the Chinese-speaking world.

 Life and career

 1975–1996: Early years and career beginnings

 Chua was born in Singapore on 28 January 1975.
-She attended CHIJ Saint Nicholas Girls' School, and achieved a diploma in business administration at Singapore Polytechnic in 1996.
+She attended CHIJ Saint Nicholas Girls' School, and achieved a diploma in business administration at Singapore Polytechnic.

 1997–2002: Universal Music

 In 1997, Chua signed a recording deal with Singaporean management company Music & Movement, and debuted her singing career by releasing an English album titled Bored.
 In 1998, she attended the electric guitar classes at Musicians Institute in Los Angeles.
 In 1999, Chua signed a recording deal with PolyGram, and released her first self-titled Mandarin album.
 In the same year, she released her second English album Luck.
 The song "The Wicked Signs of Trying to Be a Superstar" was written by Taiwanese singer-songwriter David Tao.

 In March 2000, Chua released her second Mandarin album Remember under Universal Music Group which acquired PolyGram on the same year.
 The album earned her a nomination for Best New Artist at the 11th Golden Melody Awards.
 In the same year, she wrote the theme song of the Singaporean film Chicken Rice War, and appeared on the film herself.
 In 2001, Chua released her third Mandarin album I Do Believe which earned her a nomination for Best Mandarin Female Singer at the 13th Golden Melody Awards.
 In the same year, she performed in the Singapore National Day Parade with her self-written theme song titled "Where I Belong".
 In 2002, Japanese record label S2S released an English album titled Secret Lavender which contained seven songs from Chua.
 Her composition "Wrong Number" for Chinese singer Faye Wong earned her a Golden Melody Award nomination for Best Composition.

+Universal initially did not renew Chua's contract after it expired in 2002 but eventually offered to renew her contract.
+Both would eventually agree not to renew her contract.